How to apply for Medicine A100

 We encourage applications from mature applicants: either recent graduates or people who wish to change career.
 Applicants should have some experience of recent academic study or certificated continuing professional development (usually within the last 5 years).

 No. The A-Level subject requirements are stated in the academic requirements sections.
-As long as applicants meet these requirements, it makes no difference what combination of A-Levels are being studied.
+As long as applicants meet these requirements, it makes no difference what combination of A-Levels is being studied.

 No. We will only look at the best three A-Levels that meet our subject requirements.